yemikifouly/Roadmap/web_and_mobile_team/projects/cloud_deployment.md

 Another requirement of cloud deployment will be the ability to provision, scale, and monitor resources.
 This would include the following base functionality:

-- **Horizontal scaling:** The ability to add or remove PyGrid Nodes from a PyGrid Gateway
+- **Horizontal scaling:** The ability to add or remove PyGrid Workers to or from a PyGrid Node
-- **Vertical scaling:** The ability to increase or decrease compute resources for one or more PyGrid Nodes
+- **Vertical scaling:** The ability to increase or decrease compute resources for one or more PyGrid Workers
-- **Workload monitoring:** The ability to visually inspect which PyGrid Nodes are being utilized, their current task, and their resource utilization
+- **Workload monitoring:** The ability to visually inspect which PyGrid Workers are being utilized, their current task, and their resource utilization
 - **Update software:** The ability to upgrade a given PyGrid instance to the latest release, ensuring that new features are automatically added and vulnerabilities are regularly patched

 These functionalities will be possible via a rich integration into the [PyGrid Admin UI](common/pygrid_admin.md).
 While it will also be possible to perform these same functions in a command line interface, it's generally easier to do them visually and within context of the current resource workload.